Pickering Beck: Route

-The beck begins at Fen Bog (just west of the A169 road) but quite low in the narrow valley where the North Yorkshire Moors railway runs.
-It largely drains the southern part of Goathland Moor and the Saltersgate areas through Newtondale.
+The beck begins at Fen Bog, just to the west of, but significantly lower than, the A169 road across the North Yorkshire Moors from Pickering to Whitby.
+It largely drains the southern part of Goathland Moor and the Saltersgate areas through the narrow valley of Newtondale, which it shares with the North Yorkshire Moors Railway.
 It travels south westwards at first being fed by Thack Sike and numerous smaller watercourses spilling off the moorland before turning south at Carter House/North Dale and follows the same route as the railway in the narrow sided valley.

 It splits into two streams by Pifelhead Wood and goes westwards past Newton Dale Halt on the railway before turning south again at Kidstyke Farm and meanders south in varying degrees past Levisham and Farwath before heading west again into Newbridge and south into Pickering town.
 The beck flows under Bridge Street (a Grade II listed bridge), The Ropery and Hungate in the town centre before it heads mainly in a southerly direction and flowing into the Costa Beck east of Kirby Misperton.

 In the majority of the upper reaches (above Pickering), the beck takes a very meandering course through tracts of dense woodland.
 This is being remedied in some places to allow sunlight onto the beck.
 The lower reaches of the beck (south of Pickering) flow through a more arable and farmed landscape with crop growing and cattle rearing.